dutkaD/crea_radio/README.md

 By default none of the options is preselected.
 You can specify index of the option you want to be preselected/ `defaultIdx: 0`

-### Default selection
+### Add Border for seleted option
-By default none of the options is preselected.
-You can specify index of the option you want to be preselected/ `preSelectedIdx: 0`
+By default there is no Border on a button. `selectedBorderSide can be used to add border for the selected option.

 ### Callback
 Callback function returns the selected `RadioOption`